CS-433/ml-project-2-bogota/README.md

 Hello
+# Step 0: Baseline
+Compute performances of simple buy and hold strategy.
 # Step 1: Reproduce results of Marc on neural nets

 - **Data**: historical data of the Bitcoin (BTC) price expressed in USD daily for the period of April 15, 2014 to Januar 10, 2019.
 Data from yahoo start at Sep 17, 2014, Take Adj Close as P(t) (price at time t)